FiveTechSoft/mod_harbour/docs/index.md

 #### DBFs support

 Have your DBFs running on the web in record time.
-Simply copu them to /var/www/test in the Apache server, set the right permissions for the folder and you are ready to go.
-Please review samples/dbedit.prg and dbrowse.prg.
+Simply copy them to /var/www/test in the Apache server, set the right permissions for the test folder and you are ready to go.
+Please read the detailed instructions [here](https://github.com/FiveTechSoft/mod_harbour/wiki/Using-DBFs-from-the-server).Please review samples/dbedit.prg and dbrowse.prg and use them as templates.

 ##### MySQL support